Localizing Sources of Variability in Crowded TESS Photometry: Methods

 \subsection{Overview}

 We will consider our source of interest to be some theoretical variable star with average total flux $F$ measured by the detector.
 This flux is distributed on the detector following the TESS pixel response function (PRF\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/tess/observing-technical.html##point-spread-function}}; \citealt{Bryson2010}).
 The PRF represents the point spread function convolved with average pointing jitter during an exposure, as recorded by each pixel.
-We indicate the fraction of the source flux measured by the pixel at column $i$ and row $j$ as $P_{i,j}$, assuming for now that pointing is steady during the observations.
-This light will be blended with a potentially complicated distribution of background light from other nearby sources, and we represent the average fractional ratio of the flux from the source star to the total flux in each pixel as $C_{i,j}$.\footnote{Analogous to the {\sc CROWDSAP} header value that approximates crowding in the Science Processing Operations Center pipeline apertures.} The average total flux measured from all sources in each pixel is $F*P_{i,j}/C_{i,j}$.
+We indicate the fraction of the source flux as distributed by the PRF measured at the pixel column $i$ and row $j$ as $P_{i,j}$, assuming for now that pointing is steady during the observations.
+The flux in each pixel from the variable source is then $F*P_{i,j}$.
+This light will be blended with a potentially complicated distribution of background light from other nearby sources, and we represent the average fractional ratio of the flux from the source star to the total flux in each pixel as $C_{i,j}$.\footnote{Analogous to the {\sc CROWDSAP} header value that approximates crowding in the Science Processing Operations Center pipeline apertures.} Dividing by this, we find the average total flux measured from all sources in each pixel to be $F*P_{i,j}/C_{i,j}$.

 The primary assumption underlying our method is that the other nearby stars do not exhibit significant variations at frequencies that are unresolved from those of our source.
 Here, nearby means contributing light to the target pixel files (TPFs) that are read out around every short-cadence target, or to the subframe cutouts acquired from the full frame images with {\tt TESSCut} \citep{TESSCut}.
 For simplicity, we will refer to both as TPFs in this work.
 Putting this assumption another way, the only appreciable effect that other stars have on the periodograms of light curves extracted from a TPF is on the measurement noise at the frequencies specified.
 This assumption will be satisfied in most cases, owing to the high frequency resolution achieved by the TESS data of $\approx0.43\,\mu$Hz, as well as the minimal aliasing.
 For 2-minute cadence data, for instance, this resolution corresponds to over 10{,}000 effectively independent frequency bins below the Nyquist frequency of 4467\,$\mu$Hz.
 It is unlikely that the frequencies of variation of blended background stars will happen to fall within the same frequency bins as our target source variability.
 We provide practical guidance for validating this assumption in Section~\ref{sec:conclusions}.